-- 1. The OP shall allow end-user devices to access services provided through Edge Enhanced and Edge Native Applications. - 2.
-The OP shall allow the end-user to access Edge applications deployed on edge resources seamlessly and securely. - 3.
-Services provided as Edge Enhanced and Edge Native Applications to end-user devices shall remain available while that device moves within the operator network and when it moves to another operator's network.
-This latter case is subject to an agreement between the involved operators (i.e. home and visited) and the Application Provider's requirements (e.g. locality, availability when roaming).
+- 1. The OP shall allow end-user devices to access services provided through Edge Enhanced and Edge Native Applications. - a) The OP shall be able to manage the service access that the device can use to reach the Edge Native Applications.

-Note: Because it applies only to visiting subscribers, such an agreement may differ from a federation agreement to deploy and expose applications on another operator's OP infrastructure to their subscribers.
+- 2. The OP shall allow the end-user to access Edge Applications deployed on edge resources seamlessly and securely. - 3.
+Services provided as Edge-Enhanced and Edge-Native Applications to end-user devices shall remain available while that device moves within the operator network and when it moves to another operator's network.
+This latter case is subject to an agreement between the involved operators (i.e. home and visited) and the Application Provider's requirements (e.g. locality, availability when roaming). - Note: Because it applies only to visiting subscribers, such an agreement may differ from a federation agreement to deploy and expose applications on another operator's OP infrastructure to their subscribers.